PSY 24860

 ADULTS

 Do you struggle to stay organized?
 Or have a hard time completing tasks within set deadlines?
 Do you experience conflict in your relationships because of difficulty with managing your time?
-Have you ever wondered if you might have attention deficit hyperactivity disorder (ADHD)?
+Have you ever wondered if you might have ADHD?
 Or has someone who spends time with you ever suggested this?

 Even though ADHD is often thought of as something that only affects children and that they eventually “grow out of it,” this is not the case.
 While symptoms must have existed since childhood, many people continue to struggle with symptoms of ADHD into adulthood.
 Moreover, many adults, particularly women, are unaware that ADHD may be contributing to their struggles with “adulting.”